Blood of the Innocent (film)

-Blood of the Innocent (also released on VHS as Beyond Forgiveness or in Poland as Anioł śmierci (The Angel of Death)) is a 1994 American-Polish direct-to-video film directed by Bob Misiorowski and starring Thomas Ian Griffith, John Rhys-Davies, Rutger Hauer, Artur Żmijewski and Bożena Szymańska.
+Blood of the Innocent (Anioł śmierci), also released on video as Beyond Forgiveness, is a 1994 American-Polish direct-to-video film directed by Bob Misiorowski and starring Thomas Ian Griffith, John Rhys-Davies, Rutger Hauer, Artur Żmijewski and Bożena Szymańska.
 The film premiere on Showtime on December 10, 1994.

 Premise

 A Chicago cop goes to Poland to get the hoods who killed his brother.
 He soon discovers that his brother was killed by the Russian mafia, who are killing local peasants and selling their organs on the black market.